MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks/data-structures/typed-dict.md

 ## Syntax

-Here we define and used a `TypeDict` type.
+Here we define and use a `TypeDict` type.
 This is resuable, unlike a plain `Dict[TYPE, TYPE]` setup.

 Example from [TypedDict](https://mypy.readthedocs.io/en/stable/more_types.html#typeddict) section of Mypy docs.